 Dogs with stage four heartworm disease have very visible symptoms, which are accompanied by long-term implications for the dog’s health.
 As in other stages, dogs will be reluctant to exercise, tired after exercising, and will exhibit a cough.
 Dogs will probably experience trouble breathing as well.
 Testing may reveal the impact of the disease in the form of abnormal lung sounds within the dog’s lungs, an enlarged liver, and heart noises.
 Untreated, this stage of heartworm disease can lead to death.

 At each stage of the disease, treatment methods become increasingly more severe and invasive.
 Be mindful of your dog’s typical behavior, so that potential symptoms like a reluctance to exercise or extended lethargy don't get overlooked.
-Preventative treatments have a good success rate at keeping larval infections from maturing into adult heartworms, especially when augmented by annual heartworm tests to detect signs of the disease.
+Taking heartworm medication has a good success rate at keeping larval infections from maturing into adult heartworms, especially when augmented by annual heartworm tests to detect signs of the disease.

 More on Heart Health